jeffbarnes769/multi2/README.md

 Being new to Docker and Kubernetes, documenting some steps taken on a continuous learning journey

-* Multi-stage Docker file to reduce the size and vulnerabilities in an image
+* Deploy simple multi-stage image to multiple platforms (public, private)

-* Deploy to Multiple platforms (public, private)
+* Container management, visualization and monitoring

 * Create and Deploy a Helm Chart (https://github.com/jeffbarnes769/multi2/blob/master/helm/README.md).